Ruzsel/Superstore_Analysis/README.md

 ```
 ![image](https://github.com/Ruzsel/Superstore_Analysis/assets/150054552/0739a8dd-0fcb-42a5-9ec6-347b3e345dcc)

+## Quantities by Category and Sub category
 Generates a DataFrame by grouping the original DataFrame 'df' by the 'category' and 'sub_category' columns and then summing up the quantities for each group.
 Only numeric columns are considered for the summation.
 ```python
 pd.DataFrame(df.groupby(['category', 'sub_category']).sum(numeric_only=True)['quantity'])
 ```
 ![image](https://github.com/Ruzsel/Superstore_Analysis/assets/150054552/9d1c7d4e-a805-4cd3-9f95-e30ad26eb74b)

+## Shipping Method Analysis
 Utilizes Seaborn to create a FacetGrid plot, where each column represents a different 'ship_mode'.
 For each column, a histogram is plotted depicting the distribution of categories ('category').
 The 'top' parameter in 'plt.subplots_adjust' adjusts the space at the top of the plot to accommodate the main title, which is set to 'Distribution of Categories by Ship Mode'.
 ```python
 category_name = sns.FacetGrid(df, col='ship_mode')